GlobalFinPrint/global_finprint/global_finprint/api/data_contract.md

+# Data contract
+Guide for the tool used by the annotator API to interact with the website.

 ### Login
 `POST /api/login`
 Logs an annotator into the API and provides an auth token and the list of unfinished sets assigned.